Skip to content

 Transforming the search for boundaries into the search for an element

-The code is omitted here, but two points are worth noting.
+The code is omitted here, but here are two important points to note about this approach.

-• Since this method introduces decimals, the variable target in the function needs to be changed to a floating point type (no change needed in Python).
+• However, introducing decimals in this approach requires modifying the target variable to a floating-point type (no change needed in Python).